tarantool/ansible-cartridge/doc/app_config.md

 cartridge_tdg_token: '878e45aa-f79e-4cf9-8938-d5904828c4d2'
 ```

-Also, as with uploading over HTTP, you can select the port of the instance
+Also, as with uploading over HTTP, you can select the url of the instance
-to which the archive will be uploaded by `cartridge_app_config_upload_http_port`.
+to which the archive will be uploaded by `cartridge_app_config_upload_url`.

 Full example for loading TDG config:
 ```yaml